Mariefay/nc-news-FE/README.md

 ## Backend

-link for the backend part of the project : https://github.com/Mariefay/nc-news
+Link for the backend part of the project : https://github.com/Mariefay/nc-news

 ## Deployed version